Types of Neurons

 Peripheral Nervous System

-- The peripheral nervous system (PNS) is made up of nerves, and inside the nerves are neurons (nerve cells) that conduct action potentials between the CNS and peripheral organs.
+The peripheral nervous system (PNS) is made up of nerves, and inside the nerves are neurons (nerve cells) that conduct action potentials between the central nervous system (CNS) and peripheral organs.

 - Based on the direction in which they conduct action potentials, neurons split the PNS into sensory (afferent) and (efferent) divisions.

 - Sensory division neurons conduct action potentials toward the CNS.

 - Motor division neurons conduct action potentials away from the CNS.

 Want to master nervous system anatomy?
 Look no further than these interactive quizzes, worksheets and labeling exercises.